 ?
 Lower bad cholesterol

 ?
-Aid good brain function – almonds contain L-carnitine and riboflavin, favourable for better brain health.
+Aid good brain function – almonds contain L-carnitine and riboflavin.

 An excellent food for cyclists because due to the high protein content, calcium and anti-inflammatory powers.